keboola/connection-docs/extractors/other/aws-s3/index.md

 The table columns

- - **Set manually** - This option enables the **Set Headers** settings to manually specify all columns in the table.
+ - **Set manually** - This option enables the **Set Headers** input to manually specify all columns in the table.
- - **Read from the file(s) header** - This option assumes that each file has a header as it's first line.
+ - **Read from the file(s) header** - This option assumes that each file has a header on the first line.
- A random file will be chosen to extrat the headers and the first line in all files will be removed.
+ A random file will be chosen to extract the header and the first line in all files will be removed.
  - **Generated automatically** - The columns will be named sequentially as `col_1`, `col_2` and so on.

 **Primary Key** can be used to specify Primary key in storage, which can be used with **Incremental Load**